 On October 23, 2012, as part of the Roseland Transaction, the Company acquired a 24.27 percent indirect residual interest in a to-be-built, 311-unit high-rise multi-family rental property (the "Marbella II Project") which is located in Jersey City, New Jersey.
-The Marbella II Project is scheduled to begin construction in the third quarter 2013.
+The Marbella II Project began construction in the third quarter 2013.